When it comes to designing training programs for

 don’t actually create a program.

-(If you don’t at least outline your objectives for
+If you don’t at least outline your training goals

-the entire season well before the season starts,
+for the entire season before the season starts,

 you’re not really creating a training program,